 No, we do not accept any insurance.

 Is acupuncture tax deductible?

-Yes, ask your accountant for the specific information pertaining to your local laws in regard to itemizing acupuncture.
-Acupuncture is seen as a valid form of health treatment according to the Federal government.
+Yes, ask your accountant for the specific information about your local laws concerning itemizing acupuncture.
+Acupuncture is a valid form of health treatment according to the Federal government.

 Will I get a bruise?